HunterCustom/HunterCustom.github.io/_posts/2022-04-16-60k-maintenance.md

 So, to up the cool factor on my Miata's cooling game, I figured I'd go with the crowd favorite and slap on the SuperMiata Coolant Reroute along with the SuperMiata CFS Radiator.
 I mean, why not, right?
 With these bad boys working together, I'm expecting some serious chill vibes under the hood, no matter what kind of heat I throw at it.
 Just hoping it'll keep things breezy and smooth, whether I'm cruising down the highway or tearing it up on the track.

 ## New Wheels and Tires!

+In addition to doing the 60,000 mile maintenance on the vehicle, I have opted to enhance its performance and aesthetic appeal by installing new rims and tires.
+Specifically, I have selected the bronze Konig Hexagram 15x8 +25 rims paired with Hankook RS4 225/45/15 tires, a choice informed by extensive research and online recommendations.

+One aspect that greatly facilitated this upgrade was the opportunity afforded by my old employer to independently mount and balance tires.
+This experience not only underscored my technical proficiency but also instilled a sense of confidence in managing such automotive enhancements.